zlogic/pterodapter/README.md

 ![Connection diagram](diagram.svg)

-Previous versions also supported a proxy mode, which was deprecated once IKEv2 improved support for DNS-based split routing.
+Previous versions also supported a proxy mode, which was deprecated once IKEv2 improved support for DNS-based split routing (NAT64 SIIT with split-horizon DNS64).

 The last version supporting proxy mode is [0.5.0](https://github.com/zlogic/pterodapter/tree/0.5.0).